Dana94/harry-potter-data-display/README.md

 # harry-potter-data-display

+:warning: As of writing this, it seems the API is down (bummer).
+I will still like to finish this project so I will probably take the code as a base for another project and use a more reliable API to build it.
+Once that repo is made, I'll link it here.

 > A work-in-progress.
 I'm using the data from the [Potter API](https://www.potterapi.com/) and [D3.js](https://d3js.org/) to try to make a cool data display with what I have to use.

 ## Requirements